jakani24/cyberhex/README.md

 5. **Run**: Start the server and client daemons to begin managing and protecting your network.

 ## Support and Contributions
 For any issues or feature requests, please open an issue on GitHub.
-Contributions are welcome through pull requests.

 ## License
 This project is licensed under the BSD-3 License.